 What was life going to be like with her?

 If the sarge knew her, he might answer, “After what you went through?
 Ha.
 A piece of cake.
 A wonderful, beautiful piece of cake with lots of delicious frosting on top.
 Hold on for the ride!”

-Josie stood at her open front door and waved goodbye to her three children — Junior, Sarah, and Margaret — her five grandchildren, and her two great-grandchildren, one of them, Sidney, now a teen.
+Josie stood at her open front door and waved goodbye to her three children — Junior, Sarah, and Margaret — her five grandchildren, and her two great-grandchildren, one of them, Edna, now a teen.

 Leaning on her cane more than usual, she stared out at the spot where their vehicles had been parked.
 Her shoulders sagged as if under a heavy weight.
-She couldn’t move.
+She couldn’t turn around.
 After three days of hugging, kissing, talking, reassurances, and attending-to, the dead quiet at her back sent an icy spider crawling up her spine.